check-spelling-sandbox/openbook-templates/templates/hotel/gift-cards.md

 ## General

-This is about the possibility to puchase a gift card.
+This is about the possibility to purchase a gift card.

 - Guests can purchase gift cards at the reception desk
 - Gift cards expire 2 years after their purchase date